Managing connectors

 Under Additional properties, specify the connector properties in the following format:

-The key can either be a simple string or contain a prefix indicating that it belongs to the source or target (a cluster alias in the connector configuration):
+<key>:<value>The key can either be a simple string or include a prefix that indicates whether it belongs to the source or target (a cluster alias in the connector configuration):

 For more information about the supported connector types, see Connectors.